srini88/angular/README.md

 # angular
 Sample Angular application from Scratch

-search artists from a json file
+search artists that are fetched from a json file using angular's http service